 These elements fit into our overall compensation objectives by helping to secure the future potential of our products and operations, continuing to meet our business objectives, providing proper compliance and regulatory guidance, and helping to create an effective and cohesive team.
 Our policy for allocating between long-term and currently paid compensation is to ensure adequate base compensation to attract and retain personnel, while providing incentives to maximize long-term value for us and our stockholders.
-Likewise, we provide cash compensation in the form of base salary to meet competitive salary norms and reward performance on an annual basis and in the form of bonus compensation to reward superior performance against specific annual goals.
-We provide non-cash compensation (i.e., stock options) to reward superior performance against specific annual goals.
-We provide non-cash compensation and 17% to 39% in non-cash compensation, including benefits and equity-related awards.
+Likewise, we provide cash compensation in the form of base salary to meet competitive salary norms and reward performance on an annual basis and in the form of bonus compensation to reward superior performance against specific objectives and long-term strategic goals.
+We provide non-cash compensation (i.e., stock options) to reward superior performance against specific objectives and long-term strategic goals.
+Our compensation package for our Named Executive Officers for fiscal year 2022 ranged from 70% to 74% in cash compensation and 26% to 30% in non-cash compensation, including benefits and equity-related awards.
 We believe that this structure is competitive within the marketplace and appropriate to fulfill our stated policies.
 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, the Committee reviews information from relevant peer companies, and such other information as it considers appropriate, to determine the appropriate level and mix of incentive compensation.